Germey/LaravelGeetest/README.md

 - ja (Japanese)
 - ko (Korean)

-for example, If you want to use Korean, just change `lang` key to `ko`
+for example, If you want to use Korean, just change `lang` key to `ko`:

 ```php
 'lang' => 'ko'